testmycode/tmc-netbeans/README.markdown

 This is a NetBeans plugin for the [Test My Code server](https://github.com/testmycode/tmc-server).
 It allows downloading and submitting exercises directly from the IDE.

-The project is currently undergoing finishing touches to be ready for the Autumn semester.
-Instructions for setup and use will appear here soon.

 ## Credits ##